MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/yammer-networks-groups-and-users-overview.md

 ## Yammer users

 Users are the core of the enterprise social network, and you can add users individually or in bulk from the Yammer **Admin** page.
-Yammer Enterprise users can be [Manage Yammer users across their life cycle from Office 365](/yammer/manage-yammer-users/manage-users-across-their-lifecycle).
+Yammer Enterprise users can be [Manage Yammer users across their lifecycle from Microsoft 365](/yammer/manage-yammer-users/manage-users-across-their-lifecycle).

 Yammer users exist in a limited number of states, as shown in the following diagram: